EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

   [Check-in](../../aai/check-in/signup).
 - Access to a cloud provider where the
   [Jupyter DataHub VM is available](https://appdb.egi.eu/store/vappliance/jupyter.datahub.vm).
-  Alternatively, this VM can be run on your computer using a virtualization tool like VirtualBox.
+  Alternatively, this VM can be run on your computer using a virtualisation tool like VirtualBox.

 ## Create a VM with Jupyter and DataHub

 ### Step 1: Start your VM

-Start your VM on your cloud provider or virtualization tool.
+Start your VM on your cloud provider or virtualisation tool.
 You can check [the tutorial on how to start a VM](../create-your-first-virtual-machine) to learn how to start a VM at EGI's Federated Cloud infrastructure.